When you freelance, it can be difficult to cancel out distractions or avoid time-wasting activities.

 Task Management & Collaboration

-When you're bogged down by deadlines, the last thing you want is sloppy task management and communication.
+When you're bogged down by deadlines, the last thing you want is poor task management and communication.
 Get your ass in gear with these highly recommended tools to help you better manage your projects:

 Teamwork is an online collaboration tool, which promises to maximise your team's productivity, communication and overall happiness.
 Although it’s not the cheapest option, we would argue it’s worth the extra investment.